 If you need to be off work for longer than the specified deferred period on your policy, then typically the normal claims process will apply, and you should be able to submit a claim.

-If you’re planning on taking out a new income protection policy now, bear in mind that most insurers have introduced coronavirus as an exclusion, so always check the small print before buying.
+If you’re planning on taking out a new income protection policy now, bear in mind that most insurers have recently introduced coronavirus as an exclusion, so always check the small print before buying.

 Accident, sickness and unemployment cover